AyrA/KillOnTime/README.md

 ## Executing Console Applications

 If you execute a console application it will not open a new console window but instead use the current window.
 At the time of writing there is no argument to change that.
-You can change `UseShellExecute=true` to `false` if you need it this way.
+You can change `UseShellExecute=false` to `true` to spawn a new window for console applications.
+GUI Applications will always spawn their window.